 With Hair Restoration Surgery, Going Bald is a Thing of the Past

-Going bald or dealing with a receding hair line is something that most men, and some women, have feared for a long time.
+Going bald or dealing with a receding hairline is what most men, and some women, have feared for a long time.
 And, for a very long time, there wasn’t very much that a plastic surgeon could do about it.
-However, procedures to reverse hair loss have gotten increasingly effective, developed, and natural looking in recent years.
-There are now several procedures that can easily restore a hair line to its former glory and prevent the dreaded “Mr. Clean” look from becoming a permanent fixture.
+However, procedures to reverse hair loss have gotten increasingly effective, developed, and natural-looking in recent years.
+There are now several procedures that can easily restore a hairline to its former glory and prevent the dreaded “Mr. Clean” look from becoming a permanent fixture.
 Here’s what potential patients need to know.

 The Right Candidates for Hair Restoration Surgery

 While hair restoration surgeries are most commonly associated with those who are going bald via frontal or crown hair loss, that’s actually not the only time when a procedure makes sense.
-It’s certainly the most common, and it will likely continue to be for quite some time to come, but there’s a very wide market for the kinds of surgeries which restore and reshape hairlines and reduce the visibility of injuries.
+It’s certainly the most common, and it will likely continue to be for quite some time to come.
+Although, there’s a very wide market for the kinds of surgeries that restore and reshape hairlines and reduce the visibility of injuries.